Ian Prentice: Biography

 Working as a barrister, he also worked for the federal government in census and statistics and was a research officer for John Moore, the federal member for Ryan.

 On 2 July 1977 Prentice married Jane Righetti and together had a son and daughter.
 Jane is the former federal member for Ryan.

 Public life

 Prentice, representing the Liberal Party, was the member for Toowong in the Queensland Legislative Assembly from 1980 until his defeat in 1983.
-He was part of the Ginger Group of Liberal politicians who disagreed with a number of actions that the government of which they were a part of.
+He was part of the Ginger Group of Liberal politicians who disagreed with a number of actions of the National-Liberal Coalition government, even though they were technically government backbenchers.

 He served in several roles in the Liberal Party and the government of the day, including: